 Myth #5: Braces Are Expensive

 Yes and no. Some orthodontists may charge upwards of $10,000 for braces.
 However, at Exeter Orthodontics, we do things a little differently.
-Both braces and Invisalign aligners are offered for one all-inclusive price of $3,995.
+Traditional braces are offered for one all-inclusive price of $3,995.
 This includes x-rays, retainers, repairs, adjustments and emergency visits.

 How can we keep our costs so affordable?
 Because our team dedicates itself to the latest training and technology.
 Enhanced education translates into enhanced efficiency and lower costs.
 We pass these cost savings on to you.
 We also offer payment plans to make the cost of orthodontic care even less of a burden.